[TPP-3] ZIP Audit Reimbursement Program (ZARP)

 1. Deploy a child capped minter with the following parameters (see Capped Minter V2 for deployment instructions):

-Admin: Protocol Governor
+Admin Protocol Governor Timelock

-Target: ZarpMain
+Target ZarpMain

-Start Time: 30 days after the expected protocol upgrade approval date
+Start Time 30 days after the expected protocol upgrade approval date

-End Time: 31 January 2026
+End Time 31 January 2026

-2. In the ZIP draft posted on the governance forum, include:
+1. In the ZIP draft posted on the governance forum, include:

 • Link to the audit report